appleboy/gorush/README.md

 ### Quick Start

-Create name space as `gorush` and configuration map:
+Create namespace as `gorush` as `gorush` and then your configuration map:

 ```sh
 $ kubectl create -f k8s/gorush-namespace.yaml